archesproject/arches/docker/Readme.md

 ## Parameter overview
 Your docker-compose.yml file expects the following Environment Variables:

-	- ARCHES_PROJECT=<Custom Arches project name> Used to set up your own Arches app
+	- ARCHES_PROJECT=<Custom Arches project name>
+		Used to set up your own Arches app
-	- FORCE_DB_INIT=<True or False> Optional: force the initialization of Postgresql and Elasticsearch on startup
 	- PGPASSWORD=<Postgresql database password>
 	- PGDBNAME=<Postgresql database name>
 	- PGHOST=<Postgresql database host address>
 	- PGPORT=<Postgresql database host port>
 	- ESHOST=<Elasticsearch host address>
 	- ESPORT=<Elasticsearch port>
-	- DJANGO_MODE=<PROD or DEV> Use PROD for production (= live) environments
+	- DJANGO_MODE=<PROD or DEV>
+		Use PROD for production (= live) environments
-	- DJANGO_DEBUG=<True or False> Use False for production environments
+	- DJANGO_DEBUG=<True or False>
+		Use False for production environments
-	- DOMAIN_NAMES=<list of your domain names> Space separated list of domain names used to reach Arches, use 'localhost' for development environments
+	- DOMAIN_NAMES=<list of your domain names>
+		Space separated list of domain names used to reach Arches, use 'localhost' for development environments
 	- MAPBOX_API_KEY=<Your personal Mapbox api key>

+Optional Environment Variables:

+	- FORCE_DB_INIT=<True or False>
+		Force the initialization of Postgresql and Elasticsearch on startup
+	- DJANGO_PORT=<Django server port>
+		Runs your Django server on an alternative port.
+Default = 8000
+	- DJANGO_NORELOAD=<True or False>
+		Runs Django with options --noreload --nothreading.
+Useful for some debugging methods.
-	- TZ=<Time Zone> Optional: Useful for logging the correct time.
+	- TZ=<Time Zone>
+		Useful for logging the correct time.
 US Eastern = EST

 ## Initialize